582Multimedia/motion-graphics/mg2-assignments-a2025.md

 Submit your animation in MP4 or MOV format with the filename `Animation_logo_YOUR_NAME` to Omnivox.
 Your animation should include your name.

 ## Project Evaluation
-* Design: 33%
+* Design: 30%
-* Motion: 33%
+* Motion: 30%
-* Technique: 33%
+* Technique: 30%

-> **Note:** Any assignments handed in after the due date will be subject to deductions of 10% per day.
+> **Note:** Projects & exercises submitted on time earn 10% for professionalism.
+Late assignments do NOT receive marks for professionalism.
+Unreasonably late assignments can earn a MAXIMUM of 60% total.

 ---